groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/compression.md

 ### Extract and Convert from a RAR

 You also can convert the archive content during extraction to a desired format.
-Extraction and convertion to PDF format is also quite simple and natural.
+Extraction and conversion to PDF format is also quite simple and natural.
 The following code sample demonstrates how to convert content of a RAR document to PDF in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).

 ```csharp